snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 <details>
 <summary>[Click to expand] Specifying the watermark column in full crawl query</summary><br>

 To prevent overloading the database, the connector batches and resumes full-crawl queries with a full-crawl watermark column.
-By using the value of the watermark column, each subsequent batch is fetched, and querying is resumed from the last checkpoint.
+Using the value of the watermark column, each subsequent batch is fetched, and querying is resumed from the last checkpoint.
 Essentially this mechanism controls data refresh for full crawls.

 Create query snippets for watermarks as shown in these examples: